Birdsongs of Appalachia

 BIRDING FIELD TRIPS*

 The locations will be within 30 minute drive from Sylva, NC.
-Possible locations include Kituwah Fields, Monteith Park, Lake Junaluska, Judacullah Rock, and Jackson County Greenway.
+Possible locations include Kituwah Fields, Monteith Park, Lake Junaluska, Judacullah Rock, and WCU Picnic Area.
 Carpools will be available.

 What if I don’t live near Sylva, NC?

-This course focuses on the birds of Southern Appalachia.
-If you live in the region but don’t want to commute to the birding field trips, you are still welcome to participate in the online portions of the course.
+This course focuses on the birds and habitats of Southern Appalachia and would be mostly relevant to folks living throughout the Southeastern US.
+If you live in the region but can’t attend the Saturday field trips, you are encouraged to register for the Remote Learning Path.
 We’d also recommend you find a local birding group or birding buddy near you to practice your new skills.

 Will there be homework?